Candidate for Councillor: Jason Vanderzwaag, P.Eng.

 What is the value of a professional licence with APEGA?

 The value of membership in APEGA is the pride and prestige that comes with the professional engineer or geoscientist title, and the ability to sell one’s service as such.
-This title conveys confidence to the employer or procurer of services through the professional standard that our members must meet.
-This confidence is only maintained by upholding responsibilities and statutory obligations through self-regulation.
+This title conveys confidence to the employer or procurer of the services through the professional standard that our members must meet.
+This confidence is only maintained by upholding the responsibilities and statutory obligations through self-regulation.

 Video Statement